MatissPazars/Future-Project-Ideas/README.md

 Self-explanatory.
 ## Learn Rule 110
 ## Make an simulationary implementation of Prisoner's dilemma.
 ## Reinforcement learning in Godot.
+(Connected to the prior idea).
 ## Buy an Jetson Nano (?)
 ## Make and order PCBAs (really useful and enhancing of the TC project).
+Finally learn KiCad.
+## Deep learning.
+## Experiment with facial recognision on the esp32 Wrover Cam.
+## Isac Sim.